amuehlem/MISP-RPM/RHEL8.md

-**This instructions are for Red Hat 8 systems only, they were not checked on CentOS 8**
+**RHEL8 is officially End-of-life.
+Please don't install new hosts with RHEL8, use RHEL9 or RHEL10 instead** **This instructions are for Red Hat 8 systems only, they were not checked on CentOS 8**

 # Install MISP from RPM packages